magiccodingman/Magic.IndexedDb/MagicIndexDbWiki/Index.md

 [] Cursor mode activated!

 [] Document how complex queries happen in a memory performant way.

+[] Compound key support added

+[] On startup validation

+[] How to build your repository system

+[] Self validation to keep you safe
+### Showcase
+new setup to add wasm, signalR or override and service setup

+[] Document wwwroot migration system with server based wwwroot for Hybrid Blazor.

+# To Do
+[] Validate all instances being utilized in indexDB is asyncrounous [] Add open database
+[] add close database
+[] Should I increase the yield amount above 32 KB?

 #### NEW self documenting Universal Language Model
 orConditionsArray is now NestedOrFilter
 ```json